-By using Aspose.Total for C++ you can convert POWERPOINT file to MARKDOWN within C++ applications in two simple steps.
-Firstly, by using Aspose.Slides for C++ , you can export POWERPOINT to HTML.
-After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+By using Aspose.Total for .NET you can convert POWERPOINT file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Slides for .NET , you can export POWERPOINT to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to MARKDOWN.

-- Convert POWERPOINT to HTML by using Save method
+- Export POWERPOINT as HTML by using Save method

-- Load HTML document by using IWorkbook class reference
+- Load HTML document by using Workbook class

-- Save the document to MARKDOWN format using Save method
+- Save the document to MARKDOWN using Save method

-Install via Package Manager Console of Visual Studio with
+nuget install Aspose.Total or via Package Manager Console of Visual Studio.

 Alternatively, get the offline MSI installer or DLLs in a ZIP file from downloads .

 Free Online Converter for POWERPOINT to MARKDOWN